fossabot/wordpress-plugin/README.md

 #### Webpack (for Gutenberg):

--   Run `npm start` to compile/run in dev mode and watch for changes
+-   Run `npm run start:selz` or `npm run start:izettle` to compile/run in dev mode and watch for changes
+-   Run `npm run build:selz` or `npm run build:izettle` to build production-ready code
--   Run `npm run build` to build production-ready code
+-   Run `npm run build` to build production-ready code _for both plugins_

 ### Building the plugin zips